UMM-CSci-3601-F17/sage-team-cheezit/README.md

 - Select **import project from existing model** and select **Gradle.**
   - Make sure **Use default Gradle wrapper** is selected.
 - Click **Finish.**
+- If IDEA asks you if you want to compile JavaScript to TypeScript :fire: DO NOT :fire: it will break your project.

 ## Running your project

 Now that the structure of the project is different, the way we run the project is different too.

+We have moved or aliased all of the important Gradle tasks to one spot.
+You can find them all in `angular-spark-lab / Tasks / application`.

 - The familiar **run** Gradle task will still run your SparkJava server.
 (which is available at ``localhost:4567``)
-- The **build** task will still _build_ the entire project (but not run it)
+- The **build** task (or its' alias **buildExecutable**) will still _build_ the entire project, but not run it.

 The major difference here is that the _client_ side of your project is, effectively, an entirely separate project from your SparkJava server.
-We've included a full API for the ToDo's, which you implemented in lab 2.
+We've included a full API for the ToDo's, which you implemented in lab 2, so no need to copy your old project over.

 In order to serve up the _client side_ of your project, you'll need to use the **runClient** Gradle task.
 This will trigger the various tools in the